Kira1108/audio-model-testing/README.md

 In summary, the stream object acts like a valve, providing a continuous flow of audio data in chunks.
 It does not retain information about previously provided data, focusing only on the current chunk being read.

+---
+**Channels**
+The CHANNELS parameter specifies the number of audio channels to be used for recording or playback.
+It determines whether the audio will be recorded in mono (single channel) or stereo (two channels).

+In your code:

+Mono (1 channel): If the system platform is macOS ('darwin'), CHANNELS is set to 1.
+This means the audio will be recorded in mono, using a single audio channel.
+Stereo (2 channels): For other platforms, CHANNELS is set to 2.
+This means the audio will be recorded in stereo, using two audio channels (left and right).
+Here's a brief explanation of the two modes:

+Mono (1 channel): All audio is recorded into a single channel. **This is often sufficient for voice recordings or situations where spatial audio information is not important.**
+Stereo (2 channels): Audio is recorded into two separate channels, typically representing the left and right speakers.
+This is used for music and other applications where spatial audio information is important.
+In summary, the CHANNELS parameter determines whether the audio is recorded in mono or stereo, based on the system platform.